 One driver of storage growth is the ability to provide the necessary flexibility to balance grids with increasing amounts of renewables.
 Another is the opportunity for energy storage owners to earn revenue by delivering grid services and participating in wholesale markets.
-Other uses spurring demand for storage include its application in microgrids, colocation with renewables to optimise valuable grid connections, and uninterrupted backup power supply at commercial and industrial facilities.
+Other uses spurring demand for storage include its application in microgrids, colocation with renewables to optimize valuable grid connections, and uninterrupted backup power supply at commercial and industrial facilities.

 However, the current growth rate of energy storage might not match the anticipated rise in renewable energy capacity.
 Grid-scale battery storage, for example, must grow 35-fold by 2030 to be on course for net zero by 2050, according to the IEA.
-By the IEA's estimates, grid-scale battery storage alone must reach 970 GW by 2030, nearly double what BNEF projects for all energy storage capacity by then.
+By the IEA's estimates, grid-scale battery storage alone must reach 970 GW by 2030, nearly double what BNEF projects for all energy storage capacity by then.64

-to expand capacity massively.
+Energy storage challenges extend beyond the need to expand capacity massively.
 Energy storage must